 Parents: As we strive to be more intentional helping kids transition from Children’s Worship classes to being in the entire service, on May 12 the sermon worksheet will receive a makeover tailored to 3rd - 5th Graders.
 The new worksheet will be available up front at the passing of the peace.
 Note, extra copies or borrow bags will not be in the foyer at the start of the service (though once Children’s Worship ends mid-June alternate materials will be available for those kids to use during the preaching in the summer months).

-The Boston Fellows is a nine-month fellowship for young professionals at CTK to cultivate the worldview, in prayer and in the community of the local church, necessary for meaningful vocation, in a cohort of peers, spiritual leaders, and professional mentors.
-The application deadline is tomorrow, June 15 for the 2018-19 cohort, which will begin in September.
-See www.BostonFellows.com to apply or for more information, or contact Rev. Nathan Barczi by email (firstname.lastname@example.org) or 617-320-1346.
+The Boston Fellows is a nine-month fellowship for young professionals at CTK and other Boston churches to cultivate the worldview, in prayer and in the community of the local church, necessary for meaningful vocation, in a cohort of peers, spiritual leaders, and professional mentors.
+Applications are being accepted now through July 1 for the 2019-20 cohort, which will begin in September.
+See www.BostonFellows.com to apply or for more information, or contact Nathan Barczi.

 Easter devotional books are now available as a resource for parents to continue in, or newly establish, a regular time of family worship at home with their children.
 The copies are free and may be picked up in the basement today or either of the next two Sundays.
 To preview the materials, you can see them here.